minorua/Qgis2threejs/CONTRIBUTING.md

 ## Concurrency

-For the plugin's threading model, see `docs/concurrency.md`.
+For details about the plugin's threading model, see `docs/concurrency.md`.

 ## Tests

-### non-gui tests

-Not well maintained for now.

 ### gui tests

-Unit tests under tests/gui directory can be run from Dev menu of exporter.
+Unit tests under the `tests/gui` directory can be run from the **Dev** menu of the Qgis2threejs exporter.